AusClimateService/npcp/reports/phase1/phase1_report.md

 ([GitHub link](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary)
 to be replaced with Zenodo DOI).
-In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross validation task also show an "AGCD (training data)" result.
+In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross-validation task also show an "AGCD (training data)" result.
 This result is derived from a simple replication the AGCD training data rather than applying a bias correction method.